NOAA-PSL/ufs_apps/parm/staging/README.md

        aws_s3_filepath: !ENV ${WORKufs}/${EXPTufs}/com/${CYCLEufs}/aws_s3.fetch.obs.md5
        aws_s3_hash: md5

-     # Define a supported the platform/interface from which to collect
+     # Define a supported the interface platform from which to collect
      # the respective files.
      aws_s3:

-          # Define the fetching type; this corresponds to ocean
+          # Define the fetching type; this example corresponds to
-          # observations.
+          # ocean observations.
 	  ocean_obs:

 	       # Define the file identifier.